 I started researching knives when I decided to buy my first quality knife block set.
 I went to the store thinking I would just purchase a pre-packaged set of knives with a block and that would be good.
 But instead I came home with a customized set of knives that I personally selected, thanks to a really helpful salesperson who didn’t think I needed all of the 17 knives that came with the pre-packaged block.

 And you know what, he was right.
 I wouldn’t have used half of those knives.
 The ones I bought are the ones I use on a daily basis, plus a few specialty knives that I use on certain occasions, like when I decide to debone a chicken or fish.
 Or when I want to make sushi rolls at home without totally destroying the nori when I cut into it.
-Believe me, that takes a specific type of knife.
+Believe me, that really requires a sushi knife.

-If you want to skip the line and learn about kitchen knives so you can either begin to use the right one for the right job, or go buy your own customized knife block set, check out this handy infographic.
+If you want to learn about kitchen knives so you can either begin to use the right one for the right job, or go buy your own customized knife block set, check out this handy infographic.

 It makes learning about the different types of kitchen knives super easy, so you can build the best knife block.
-Stick around to the bottom of the graphic to see which knives you should first add to your knife block, that will be the most versatile and useful for a home cook.
+Stick around to the bottom of the graphic to see which knives you should add to your collections first, that will be the most versatile and useful for a home cook.
 And we’ll even give you a few recommendations for knives that we love.

 What Kitchen Knives You Absolutely Need